MVI383A Dairy Technology

 Fermentation microbiology equivalent to MVI321.

 Exercises in the pilot plant and analysis work in the laboratories.
 Excursions.
 Journals must be handed in for evaluation maximum two weeks after the exercise is completed.
-All mandatory activities have to be accomplished before the examination.
+All mandatory activities have to be accomplished and approved to be admitted for examination.

 Written examination, 3.5 hours, counts 100%.